ept-team/equinor-ctf-2022/writeups/Pwn/heap/coldboots/README.md

 We can see that there has actually been allocated two chunks with size 0x20 for our data.

-The chunk ending in `0x2a0` (chunk 0) has the `0x555555559`, and the `0x2c0` one (chunk 1) actually has `0x55500000c7f9`, but because of the null bytes we can't get the upper part..
-With ASLR enabled you probably wouldn't get the null bytes, and get a full address leak.
+The chunk ending in `0x2a0` (chunk 0) has the `0x555555559`, and the `0x2c0` one (chunk 1) actually has `0x55500000c7f9`, but because of the null bytes we can't print the upper part..
+With ASLR enabled you probably wouldn't get the null bytes, and would get a full address leak.
 (We stick with ASLR disabled for now since we don't need this leak at the moment.)

 ![Tcache](tcache1.png)